BEN'S UNNECESSARILY COMPLICATED AMPLIFIER

 The next snubber is at the input to the differential amplifier.
 The values for R and C are derived entirely empirically.
 I adjusted a 100K potentiometer and a variable capacitor to eliminate the ringing with the least amount of high frequency attenuation.
 It turns out that in the ultralinear setting, no input snubber was really necessary.
 The optimum values that seemed to work with the triode setting at both low and high feedback settings were R=10K and C=220pF.

 Finally, a capacitor is placed across the feedback resistor itself.
-Remember that the feedback resistor shown is actually 4 resistors, selectable by the mode switches as shown above on the "Input, Feedback, UL Schema" diagram.
+Remember that the feedback resistor shown is actually a choice of 4 resistors per channel, selectable by the mode switches as shown above on the "Input, Feedback, UL Schema" diagram.
 The capacitor for each resistor is adjusted until the desired effect is achieved.
 The idea here is to reduce the reactance of the feedback network at high frequencies, thereby increasing the feedback and reducing gain.

 The results of the adjustments are shown below.
 These are for triode mode with 17dB of feedback.
 I will only show the right channel, because the left channel is essentially identical.
 A very nice square wave is seen with the 1kHz square wave input.
 No ringing or raggedness.
 At 3kHz it's not quite as crisp, indicating that there is some high-frequency rolloff.
 At 10kHz, there is some definite rounding on the leading edge.
 Only a very small percentage of people can hear 10kHz anyway, and definitely nobody of my advanced age.
 I happen to hate the harsh sound of some amplifiers, and I think that the compensation networks as designed give a very slight treble reduction which I find desirable.
 So far, nobody has said that there seems to be something missing at the high frequencies in my amps.